pointfreeco/swift-case-paths/README.md

 ]
 ```

+## Documentation

+The latest documentation for CasePaths' APIs is available [here](https://pointfreeco.github.io/swift-case-paths/).

 ## Other libraries

   - [`EnumKit`](https://github.com/gringoireDM/EnumKit) is a protocol-oriented, reflection-based solution to ergonomic enum access and inspired the creation of this library.